 The TP-Link AV1000 is a popular and proven choice today, but they all work about the same way.
-Keep in mind the maximum speed the devices advertise is the maximum.
+Keep in mind the maximum speed the devices advertise is theoretical and optimistic.
 In the real world you may get much less than the maximum speed.
 But it’s more convenient than running Ethernet cable, and there are some things you can do to try to increase your powerline speed.

 Setting up powerline networking security